-Customer Feedback: Conduct an audit of customer feedback.
-Use anecdotal sales feedback, sales calls and notes, customer service calls and notes, social media and other data sources to understand customer sentiment.
+Customer Feedback: Next, conduct an audit of customer feedback.
+Use anecdotal sales feedback, sales calls and notes, customer service calls and notes, social media, and other data sources to understand customer sentiment.
 Do you see any areas where customers are experiencing frustration?
 What about opportunities for brand ambassadors or referral programs?

-Customer Journey: Have you noticed any changes in your customer journey?
+Customer Journey: Finally, look for changes in your customer journey.
 Are there any gaps or areas that might cause your prospects annoyance because they can’t find the information they want?
 Your research into customer feedback, as well as your website analytics, can help you identify areas to improve the customer experience.

 Your website can tell you a lot about the success of your marketing, the quality and value of your content, and how your customers are interacting with your brand.

 Website Performance: Assess your high level website metrics to ensure they are on track.
 You should have website KPIs that align with your marketing and business goals.
 Examples of metrics you might look at are:

 - Traffic sources

 - Bounce rate

 SEO: There are many SEO tools that can help you assess your website.
 Start with looking for crawl errors on your website, and then check your site speed.
 Next, look at your search rankings for your target keywords.
 This should go without saying, but if your site is not mobile optimized, make that your number one priority.